wp-plugins/wp-retina-2x/readme.txt

 1. Upload the folder `wp-retina-2x` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Check the settings of WP Retina 2x in the WordPress administration screen.
-4. Check your Media Library where you can find the new 'Retina' column.
-5. Check the Retina Dashboard.
+4. Check the Retina Dashboard.
 6. Read the tutorial about the plugin on <a href='http://www.totorotimes.com/news/retina-display-wordpress-plugin'>Totoro Times</a>.

 == Frequently Asked Questions ==